How to Fix Slow MacBook and MacBook Pro?

 2. Startup Apps

 Some apps will automatically load when starting your Mac.
 It will increase the loading time and you may not need those apps on the startup.
-Follow these instructions to cleanup startup apps:
+Follow these instructions in this article to cleanup startup apps.

 3. Close Background Apps